datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

 * [Lesson 06 - Plot Raster Time Series Data in R Using RasterVis and LevelPlot]({{ site.baseurl}}/R/Plot-Raster-Times-Series-Data-In-R/)
 * [Lesson 07- Extract NDVI Summary Values from a Raster Time Series]({{ site.baseurl}}/R/Extract-NDVI-From-Rasters-In-R/)

-###Sources of Additional Information
+###Additional Resources

 * <a href="http://cran.r-project.org/web/packages/raster/raster.pdf" target="_blank">
-Read more about the `raster` package in R.</a>
+Read more about the `raster` package in `R`.</a>

 </div>

-#Why Summarize NDVI Raster Data
+#Extracting Summary Statistics From Raster Data
-While raster NDVI data is great for imaging, however, as ecologists we often want to plot a value for greenness on a plot or compare change in NDVI values with air temperature or precipitation.
-To do this we have to get summary values from the raster NDVI data.
+In science, we often want to extract summary values from raster data.
+For example, we might want to understand overall greeness across a field site or at each plot within a field site.
+These values can then be compared betweeen different field sites and combined with other related metrics to support modeling and other types of analysis.

 ##Getting Started
 In this lesson, we are working with the same set of rasters used in the [Raster Time Series Data in R ]({{ site.baseurl}} /R/Raster-Times-Series-Data-In-R/) and [Plot Raster Time Series Data in R Using RasterVis and Levelplot ]({{ site.baseurl}}/R/Plot-Raster-Times-Series-Data-In-R/) lessons.
-This data is derived from the Landsat satellite and stored in GeoTIFF format.
-Each raster covers the <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank">NEON Harvard Forest field site</a>.
 If you do not yet have this RasterStack, please create it now.

     library(raster)